aldojunior990/dtmoney-ignite-reactjs/README.md

 ## Sobre o projeto - About the project

 Este é um aplicativo front-end desenvolvido durante o curso "Ignite" fornecido pela Rocketseat em react que usa conceitos como Styled Components, Mirage Js, Context API, hooks, axios e muito mais.
-O app tem um sistema de cadastro de entradas e saidas e consegue visualizar a listagem desses cadastros.
-O app ainda não funciona em produção (web) só em desenvolvimento (localHost).
+O app funciona como uma calculadora financeira pessoal, onde o usuario consegue ter controle de seus ganhos e gastos.

 This is a front-end application developed during the "Ignite" course provided by Rocketseat in react that uses concepts like Styled Components, Mirage Js, Context API, hooks, axios and more.
-The app has a system for registering entries and exits and can view the listing of these entries.
-The app still doesn't work in production (web) only in development (localHost).
+The app works as a personal financial calculator, where the user can keep track of their earnings and expenses.